 Sisters: The Lord crafted your skin to bring him glory and honor and to herald his image here on earth.
 He would have just made you green if it weren’t important to him that you were a black woman.
 He had a plan for your rich history and your rich pigment, in spite of the hardships it so often presents.

 I wish that we discussed these realities more often in our churches.
-Some of the black women who are sitting in your pews feel this way.
+Some of the black women in church feel this way.
 Some of these women want to be cherished wives and devoted mothers.
 Nevertheless, they are consistently thwarted because of the assumptions made about them.

 Men reject these women because others seem like they would be easier to deal with.
 Men overlook these women because their complexities are seen as too nuanced and too large.
 They often gravitate toward one another because no one else understands or want to understand their plight.

-See them.
+See the black women in church.
 Pray for them.
 Search yourself for these Gospel inconsistencies and root them out.
 If they lurk in your heart, you are isolating an image bearer of the Most High God.
 And it hurts.